ILXNAH/resume/README.md

 ## License

-MIT License © 2025 ILXNAH
+This project is licensed under the [MIT License](./LICENSE) © 2025 ILXNAH.